 It’s 1842.
 A lighthouse keeper and a romantic young woman embark on an arranged marriage at “edge of the reckoned world”, the lighthouse on Old Presque Isle, Michigan.
-Both have secretive, shame-filled histories – both allude to physical abuse, promiscuity, addiction; both are essentially lonely people in search of connection and healing.
-Through their stormy romance, they realize their relationship is too full of ghosts to exist in the present and their inability to speak their needs puts the nail in its coffin.
+Both have secretive, shame-filled histories – both allude to physical abuse, promiscuity, addiction; these ghosts are too much for their stormy romance, which culminates in tragedy as the Keeper locks his bride in the basement.

 The Juilliard School, April 2016

 Set Design: Grace Laubacher, Lighting Design: Anshuman Bhatia, Costume Design: Moria Clinton, Choreographer: Sean McKnight & Adam Cates

 A marriage of opposites, Die Zauberflöte doesn’t fit neatly inside any traditional boxes.

 Vaudeville and spiritual quest, ethereal but familiar, populated with moms who are also queens and birds who are also men, spaces aglow with fires that instantaneously flood with water, Mozart’s Enlightenment masterpiece touches our hearts by presenting the panoply of human possibility.

 I wanted the costumes to expose, rather than hide, the humanity of each character.
 I wanted to see the Queen and Sarastro struggle with their problems, to divest them of golden robes and mountainous headdresses.
 The designers and I took inspiration from the bird and planetary imagery in Joseph Cornell’s boxes, Joseph Campbell’s work on the hero’s journey, and Karl Jung’s alchemical images from Edward Edinger’s book Mystery of the Coniunctio.
 The space is loosely based on research about Masonic lodges in New England, and the natural elements we portrayed come from that region as well.